Chapter 13 BWV 72 Alles nur nach Gottes Willen

 Finally, the two works are linked by the fact that Bach uses the same chorale to close them and to form the basis of the C 111 fantasia.

-But if the listener feels any sense of déjà vu about the first movement of C 72 it is probably because it is known from a different context.
+But if the listener feels any sense of déjá vu about the first movement of C 72 it is probably because it is known from a different context.
 Bach later re-used it for his popular Mass in G minor BWV 235.
 Both the spirit of the original setting and its marked rhythmic structure made it entirely suitable for the later setting of the Gloria.

 C 72, first performed in Jan 1726, was the last original cantata that Bach presented in the Leipzig churches for almost four months.
 Instead, he performed eighteen cantatas by Johann Ludwig Bach (Wolff pp 281/2) returning to a more regular presentation of his own works for the important Easter celebrations.
 To what extent he planned a sabbatical of this kind is not known.
 But if he did prepare for it, he would almost certainly have wished to withdraw, albeit temporarily, with an impressive work and to return with one equally imposing.
 Bach was a proud man, well aware of his musical abilities and, as the incumbent Cantor, he would not have wished his works to be compared unfavourably with another′s.

-The break would certainly have given him a breathing space and time to prepare his next batch of cantatas. several of which are extremely impressive works.
-The magnificent sinfonia for C 146 (chapter 14), albeit an arrangement, speaks for itself and, although the cantatas for and following Easter of 1726 appear to have no obvious uniting principle, it is interesting that in C 129 (chapter16) Bach returned to the chorale/fantasia format for the important date of Trinity.
+The break would certainly have given him a breathing space and time to prepare his next batch of cantatas, several of which are extremely impressive works.
+The magnificent sinfonia for C 146 (chapter 14), albeit an arrangement, speaks for itself and, although the cantatas for, and following, Easter of 1726 appear to have no obvious uniting principle, it is interesting that in C 129 (chapter16) Bach returned to the chorale/fantasia format for the important date of Trinity.

 We may also remind ourselves that the St Matthew Passion was to receive its first performance for the Easter celebrations of the following year and Bach, in addition to his ongoing duties, must have also been composing it at this time.